ringo/ringojs.org/site/tutorial/sqlstore.md

   *  A "collection" is useful for one-to-many relations
   * the "object" type provides one-to-one relations

-A one-to-one relation - a "object" mapping - needs to know which kind of entity it references.
-We specify this with the "entity" property.
-Look at the mapping for "page" at the very bottom:
+Look at the mapping for "page" at the bottom of our Revision definition:

     var Revision = exports.Revision = store.defineEntity('Revision', {properties: {
         body: {